Nikkei225Futures/deribitOPviewerOnCLI/README.md

 # deribitOPviewerOnCLI

-This program using Json in java
+This program using Json in java.
-notice: getBoard function is very slow, because of the api limitation. sometimes it takes 40 seconds or more. this program runs on only windows.
+notice: getBoard function is very slow, because of the api limitation.
+sometimes it takes 40 seconds or more.
+this program runs on only windows.

 -------------------------license of JSON-------------------------------